documentnode/documentnode.io/release-notes/relnotes-1.1.98.md

 When you only have a few documents, everything is fine.
 But when you have a few hundreds or thousands of documents, you may still want to run a website quickly from Document Node, not wait for processing all the files until you can see a web page.

-This week, we have optimised the performance of launching a website from a big documents folder.
+This week, we have optimized the performance of launching a website from a big documents folder.
 We tested on a folder with ~800 documents, and each one has about 17000 characters.
 The website can be launched in 3 seconds.

 ## Improved document links